Wind Load Calculator (ASCE 7-22) Skip to main content

 Choose enclosure classification (enclosed or partially enclosed).
 Set ground elevation, topographic factor Kzt, and risk category.

-4. Review Wind Pressures
+4. Review Wind Pressure Prompts

 Built For